Theogoun/Thesis/docs/Cesium.md

    Define the location (latitude, longitude, and height) for the area of interest.

-In this project, we generated a 3D-Mesh of the **Geopolis Campus** in Larisa, Greece.
+In this project, we generated a 3D-Mesh of the **Gaiopolis Campus** in Larisa, Greece.